wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 one core will be idle during program execution.
 For example, if we have 8 tasks, that each run for 1 hour, and 5 cores, all cores will be busy running the first 5 tasks in parallel.
-But once this phase of execution is finished, we only have 3 tasks left and 2 cores will have nothing to do for 1 hour.
+But once this phase of execution is finished, we only have 3 tasks left and  5 available cores.
+So 2 cores will have nothing to do for 1 hour.
 In this situation we says that **the load is not well-balanced across cores**.